Skip to main content

 Providing legal training and technical assistance to tribal communities and to organizations and agencies serving Native people.

-• What We Do
+What We Do

-• On-Site Training
+• Prosecutor Training

-• Tribal Codes
+• Tribal Court Training

-• Legal Training
+• Civil Legal Services Training

 SAFESTAR is a unique model of care that draws upon the strength and resilience of Indigenous women to put an end to sexual violence, while also providing compassionate and holistic care for women and teens victims.
 Specifically selected and qualified Native women learn the skills necessary to: